470 Junior World Championships

 The 470 Junior World Championships have been held every year since 1970 and organised by the club on behalf of the International 470 Class Association and recognized by World Sailing.

-The class also has it main 470 World Championships and additional World Championships organized by World Sailing when the class was used in the ISAF Youth Sailing World Championships and the IYRU Womens Sailing World Championships and World Sailing Games.
+The class also has it main 470 World Championships and additional World Championships organized by World Sailing when the class was used in the ISAF Youth Sailing World Championships and the IYRU Women's Sailing World Championships and World Sailing Games.